 That’s a reasonable spend requirement, in my opinion, given that it averages out to $1,000 per month, and this is a card that has some useful bonus categories as well.

-Personally I value World of Hyatt points at 1.5 cents each, so to me 60,000 points are worth $900.
-Even if you subtract the $95 annual fee, that makes the welcome bonus worth $805, which is the biggest bonus I recall seeing on a hotel card in a very long time (based on my valuation of various points currencies).
+Personally I value World of Hyatt points at 1.5 cents each, so to me 50,000 points are worth $750.
+Even if you subtract the $95 annual fee, that makes the welcome bonus worth $655.

 As a reminder, here’s World of Hyatt’s award chart:

-As you can see, 60,000 World of Hyatt points would be enough for two free nights at Hyatt’s top hotels, or 12 free nights at their lowest category hotels.
+As you can see, 50,000 World of Hyatt points would be enough for two free nights at Hyatt’s Category 6 hotels, or 12 free nights at their lowest category hotels.
 There’s also a lot of value to be had in the middle.
-For example, you could book several nights at a Category 6 hotel using Points + Cash.
+For example, you could book several nights at a Category 5 hotel using Points + Cash.

 The Park Hyatt Maldives costs 25,000 points per night